-In this section, the tidal signal simulated by the regional model is described using the hourly outputs from R36Th.
-The daily-averaged 3-year R36Td model runs allow us to investigate the net longer-term effects of the tides and internal tides on water mass properties, but do not allow us to closely investigate the high-frequency tide signal.
+The daily averaged 3-year R36Td model runs allow us to investigate the net longer-term effects of the tides and internal tides on water mass properties but do not allow us to closely investigate the high-frequency tide signal.
 A first insight into the tides is through temporal spectra.
-SSH frequency spectral density averaged over the Solomon Sea is shown in Figure 6a.
-Both models with and without tides agree well at low frequency (T > 30 hr).
-The simulation with tides shows large peaks at diurnal and semidiurnal frequencies, and an energetic supertidal band (T < 12h).
+SSH frequency spectral density averaged over the Solomon Sea is shown in Fig. 6a.
+Both models with and without tides agree well at low frequency ($T > 30\,\text{h}$).
+The simulation with tides shows large peaks at diurnal and semidiurnal frequencies and an energetic supertidal band ($T < 12\,\text{h}$).
 The tidal signal is a mixture of barotropic and baroclinic components, and the SSH variance is largely dominated by the former with K1 as the main barotropic component (Tchilibou, 2018).

 The modal decomposition is done for each of the two ENSO phases using R36Th.
-To infer the baroclinic tidal signature ($n \ge 1$) the barotropic tide (n=0, BT) is removed (Tides-BT).
-The frequency spectra of the Tides-BT SSH signal, averaged over the Solomon Sea, shows that the main baroclinic tide is at M2 period for both ENSO phases (Fig. 6b).
+To infer the baroclinic tidal signature $(n \ge 1)$ the barotropic tide (n = 0, BT) is removed (Tides-BT).
+The frequency spectra of the Tides-BT SSH signal, averaged over the Solomon Sea, shows that the main baroclinic tide is at the M2 period for both ENSO phases (Fig. 6b).
 Therefore in the following, our focus will be on the dominant M2 baroclinic component.
-There are small differences in the amplitudes of the components between the two ENSO phases, especially for semi-diurnal frequencies (Fig. 6b; note that to clearly distinguish their peaks the El Niño spectrum is shifted in period by two hours).
+There are small differences in the amplitudes of the components between the two ENSO phases, especially for semidiurnal frequencies (Fig. 6b; note that to clearly distinguish their peaks the El Niño spectrum is shifted in period by 2 h).
 The amplitude differences may be due to changes in circulation and mesoscale activity as well as in stratification.
-The first nine baroclinic modes that we compute from our model represent more than 90% of the baroclinic energy for both ENSO phases.
-But before we analyze the baroclinic tidal components further for the two ENSO conditions, we will assess how well the barotropic component has been simulated.
+The first nine baroclinic modes that we compute from our model represent more than 90 % of the baroclinic energy for both ENSO phases.
+But before we analyze the baroclinic tidal components further